joeydtaylor/hqrwm/README.md

-# Holographic Quantum Rainbow Wave Theory (HQRWT)
+# Holographic Quantum Rainbow Wave Model (HQRWM)

-Welcome to the Holographic Quantum Rainbow Wave Theory (HQRWT) repository!
-This is your one-stop destination for all things related to HQRWT, a groundbreaking framework that unifies various aspects of quantum mechanics, relativity, and wave theory.
+Welcome to the Holographic Quantum Rainbow Wave Model (HQRWM) repository!
+This is your one-stop destination for all things related to HQRWM, a groundbreaking framework that unifies various aspects of quantum mechanics, relativity, and wave theory.

-## 🌈 What is HQRWT?
+## 🌈 What is HQRWM?

-HQRWT stands for Holographic Quantum Rainbow Wave Theory.
+HQRWM stands for Holographic Quantum Rainbow Wave Model.
 It's an innovative approach to understanding the fundamental behaviors of waves, particles, and energy in our universe.
-By integrating concepts like the Phase Alignment Constant (PAC), Rotational Dynamics Constant (RDC), and the Wave Constant, HQRWT offers new insights into the cyclical nature of black holes, the behavior of Dirac and Majorana particles, and much more.
+By integrating concepts like the Phase Alignment Constant (PAC), Rotational Dynamics Constant (RDC), and the Wave Constant, HQRWM offers new insights into the cyclical nature of black holes, the behavior of Dirac and Majorana particles, and much more.

 ## 📚 Key Concepts